• Skip to primary navigation

 finished tartan feather

-Top Tip: If the fabric is very tightly woven then it may be difficult to pull the threads.
-Especially, as you get to towards the center spine.
-I find if this is the case using a pin to tease out the threads one by one really helps.
+Top Tip: If the fabric is tightly woven, it may be challenging to pull the threads.
+Especially as you get to towards the centre spine, I find if this is the case using a pin to tease out the lines one by one helps.

 Also, a bit of patience too!

-5. Finally, to finish off these DIY feathers I added wooden beads.
-As well as being decorative the beads add a bit of weight to the light feathers which help them hang better.
+Step 5: I added wooden beads to finish these DIY feathers.
+As well as being decorative, the beads add a bit of weight to the light feathers, which helps them hang better.

-Place the 2 feathers you made from the same piece of fabric together.
-Tie their two lengths of twine together with a simple knot then thread 2 beads onto the twine.
+Place the two feathers you made from the same piece of fabric together.
+Tie their twine lengths with a simple knot, then thread two beads onto the twine.

 The knot is to stop the beads from slipping.